Vaengir-Projects/rost_sessionizer/README.md

 # rost_sessionizer
-Small Scripts to manage my tmux sessions
+Cli-tool which integrates with tmux to manage sessions based on project folders.
+It is intended to work well with git worktrees.